Bhutanese

 Globalization Effects

-Globalization brings both opportunities and challenges, influencing cultural practices and economic development while raising concerns about cultural erosion.
+Globalization brings both opportunities and challenges, impacting cultural practices and economic development.

 Urbanization Effects